 In 2009, the average retirement age was 65.5 for males and 64.8 for females, according to the Organization for Economic Cooperation and Development.
-The figures for both sexes are the highest since 1987 and 1990, respectively.

 “The reason they're working longer is because they didn't plan ahead,” she said.
 “The person that's going to take care of the 65-year-old you is the 35-year-old you.”

 “They look at me like I'm an alien,” she said.
 “And then they get to be 65 and they have nothing.”